PrepLadder congratulates Dr. Biplab SAHA on securing Rank 30 in JIPMER May 2018. We wish him all the best for his career and future ahead.

-What was your exam taking strategy?
+What was your exam-taking strategy?
 How many questions did you attempt in JIPMER?

-I revise the last 2 exam paper and revise the volatile subjects like biochemistry, psychiatry just day before exam.
+I revise the last 2 exam paper and revise the volatile subjects like biochemistry, psychiatry just a day before the exam.
 Like every exam, JIPMER also have some high yield areas like embryology, new drug etc. you should revise that before exam.
 I attempted 230 questions.

 Some last tips for our readers preparing for PG?